 Chepstow Castle is located approximately 32 miles (45 minutes) from Cardiff and is easily accessible from the M4 motorway.
 It is open throughout the year and is managed by Cadw, the Welsh equivalent of the National Trust.

 As well as the four Baileys, there are other nooks and crannies to explore in this castle, including the cellar whose ceiling is amazing.
 You can enjoy views across the River Wye and if you are visiting in summer, check their website to see if any special events are taking place during your visit.
 Their medieval re-enactments with trebuchets is something to experience.

-It is one of the great castles to visit with kids in Wales and has plenty of space inside for them to run free and enjoy themselves.
+It is one of the great castles of Europe to visit with kids and has plenty of space inside for them to run free and enjoy themselves.
 And despite its plain exterior, the inside is where it is at.

 Best Castles in Romania